Kevin Sheekey: Professional career

 It was reported that Sheekey was considering running in the 2017 New York City mayoral election against incumbent Bill de Blasio, but ultimately decided against entering the mayoral race to continue to focus on expanding former New York City three-term mayor Michael Bloomberg's global work with mayors around climate change and other issues.
+Sheekey's interest in climate and sustainability has grown since helping create New York City's climate change-focused strategic plan in 2007.
+In 2017, Sheekey proposed that Bloomberg Philanthropies cover the gap created when Donald Trump withdrew the U.S. from the Paris climate accords.

 In November 2019, Mike Bloomberg announced that he was running for president and named Sheekey his campaign manager.
 Sheekey had previously said that Bloomberg would have an advantage as a candidate — and would work to ensure any Democratic nominee would defeat the incumbent — because of his business acumen and technological knowledge.
-Sheekey said in February 2019, "Whether Mike runs or not, he really wants to advance the science of how you target voters...One of the country’s best technology entrepreneurs ever is going to make sure that whoever wins the Democratic nomination is going to all have the support they’ll need to win a general election and beat Trump.”
+Sheekey said in February 2019, "Whether Mike runs or not, he really wants to advance the science of how you target voters...One of the country's best technology entrepreneurs ever is going to make sure that whoever wins the Democratic nomination is going to all have the support they'll need to win a general election and beat Trump."
+Sheekey discussed the reasoning behind entering the race in a December 2019 interview with David Plouffe, who ran President Obama's 2008 campaign.
+They also covered Bloomberg's decision to skip the first four state contests and mount a 'national campaign.'
+Sheekey said that although he wasn't sure Bloomberg could win, "Had Mike not run that campaign, it is my belief that Trump would still be in office."

+In December 2023, Sheekey was awarded the Freedom of the City of London.
 Sheekey received the French Ordre national du mérite in April 2022.
 French Ambassador to the U.S. Philippe Etienne presented the honor on behalf of French President Emmanuel Macron.
 Ambassador Etienne cited Sheekey's promotion of Franco-American friendship and leadership on climate change.

-Sheekey's political philosophy is compared to the military doctrine of former U.S. Secretary of State Colin Powell: "Use overwhelming force."
+Personal life

+He lives in Manhattan with his wife, Robin, and their twin children.